Chicago Employment Immigration Lawyers

 For many people, finding a job in the United States is the fulfillment of a life-long dream.
 Unfortunately, getting hired is only the first step.
 You then have to obtain the correct employment visa.
-Permanent employment visas are divided into five categories:
+Permanent employment visas are divided into these categories:

 - EB-1: For professionals of extraordinary abilities such as multinational executives, university professors, athletes, or researchers.